simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 Follow the :ref:`Client_Management` guide, and set up services as needed.
-Remember, you can opt-out of any core services (DNS, DHCP, etc.)  you want your clients or old Puppet master to run!
-If you want the new Puppet master to run services the existing Puppet master ran, you may be able to use the backup of the ``rsync`` directories from the old system.
+Remember, you can opt-out of any core services (DNS, DHCP, etc.)  you want your clients or old Puppet server to run!
+If you want the new Puppet server to run services the existing Puppet server ran, you may be able to use the backup of the ``rsync`` directories from the old system.

 ..
 WARNING::

-   Do not blindly drop ``rsync`` (or other) materials from the old Puppet master onto the new one.
+   Do not blindly drop ``rsync`` (or other) materials from the old Puppet server onto the new one.
 The required structures for these components may have changed.

 When you :ref:`ug-apply-certificates` you may wish to transfer client certs to the new server.
-If you are using the FakeCA and still wish to preserve the certificates, follow the :ref:`ug-apply-certificates-official-certificates` guidance, and treat the existing Puppet master as your 'proper CA'.
+If you are using the FakeCA and still wish to preserve the certificates, follow the :ref:`ug-apply-certificates-official-certificates` guidance, and treat the existing Puppet server as your 'proper CA'.

-Promote the New Puppet Master and Transfer Your Clients
+Promote the New Puppet Server and Transfer Your Clients
 """""""""""""""""""""""""""""""""""""""""""""""""""""""

-Follow the :ref:`ug-howto-change-puppet-masters` guide to begin integration of your new Puppet master into the existing environment.
+Follow the :ref:`ug-howto-change-puppet-servers` guide to begin integration of your new Puppet server into the existing environment.

 ..
 NOTE::